Nyambura254/Todo-App-react/README.md

 }
 ```
 in the file above...you give youe env server a name 'serve' and directory to search your files 'public/' and read those files
+In this part we want to see how our files in jsx is being converted to react file
+- create a folder inside public folder and name it "script"
+- inside scripts add a file "app.js" this where we will see our converted react files